As of 5/16/23:

 Until we had mature trees producing cacao pods, our time and effort was directed at maintaining and developing the farm.
 Ripe cacao pods changed that.

 We were already about eight years into the adventure and didn't yet know if our beans could make be made into good chocolate.
 We resolved that uncertainty by sending 22# of freshly harvested beans by air to Oahu for processing by Madre Chocolate Company.
-After waiting "forever" for Madre to ferment, dry, and process the dried beans, we got the verdict: "good..fruity"!
+After waiting "forever" for Madre to ferment, dry, and process the dried beans, we got the verdict: "good..fruity" chocolate!

 We purchased table-top processing equipment, a small wine cooler to store our nibs and finished bars in, and went about trying to make chocolate in our condo kitchen.
 Unfortunately, despite adding a window air conditioner and a shower curtain partition to provide some temperature and humidity control, we had little success.
 We knew the high temperature and humidity on Kauai could be problematic.
 You might say we "confirmed" this with our first efforts to convert dried beans into chocolate...